What is currying?

 Ler em português

 Currying is a strategy for sharing logic in programming.
-With it, derived functions pre-fill arguments of a parent function and inherit the remaining parameters.
+With it, functions are nested inside others, each one responsible for a parameter of the whole logic.

 JavaScript example: